 In spite of the relocation of the temple, the kampong spirit of Charn Mao Hern has been symbolically and physically preserved through the Kampong Yew Keng.
 Replacing the traditional procession of parading through the village was the visitation of the ex-residents of Charn Mao Hern at the HDB estates, where most of them have relocated to.
 As part of the kampong visitations, Nine Emperor Gods altar stations akin to those featured in Figures 8 and 9 were being erected by ex-residents of Charn Mao Hern in their respective HDB estates.
 While the temple’s kampong have been dramatically extended in geographical terms to a multiplicity of locations, community ties continued to be retained through the adaptation of the village Yew Keng.

 The temple is divided into six committees; one main committee and six sub-committees, each holding specific roles and performing significant functions

 in the festival.
 Overseeing all the other sub-committees is the Main Council (Li Shi Hui, 理事会).
 This council consists of the most senior members of the temple and makes the final decisions on matters related to the temple or the running of the festival.

 (1) the Devotee Group (Xiang You Hui, ⾹友会), whose members are primarily responsible for the extensive preparation related to the rituals as seen in Figure 10, and who are participating directly in the rituals and carrying of the palanquins (Figure 11);

-(2) the Respect Group (Cheng Jing Hui, 诚敬会), who manage the lion dance troupe dedicated to the temple (Figure 12);
+(2) the Respect Group (Cheng Jing Hui, 诚敬会), which manages the lion dance troupe dedicated to the temple (Figure 12);

 (3) the Sincerity Group (Cheng Xin Hui, 诚⼼会), the group which is responsible for liaising with the other patrons of the temple or participants to the festival and used to co-ordinate with the dancers and actors hired to entertain the crowd in the kampong;